 - When the Churches are thus awakened and reformed, the reformation and salvation of sinners will follow.
 Their hearts will be broken down and changed.
 Very often the most abandoned profligates are awakened and converted.
 The worst of human beings are softened and reclaimed and made to appear as lovely specimens of the beauty of holiness.

 What a Revival Is Not

 Revivals used to be regarded as miracles, and even some in our day believe it so.
-It has been supposed that revivals came just as showers do, sometimes in one town, and sometimes in another, and that ministers and Churches could do nothing more to produce them than they could to make showers of rain come on their own town, when they were falling on a neighboring town.
+It has been supposed that revivals came just as rain does, sometimes in one town, and sometimes in another, and that ministers and Churches could do nothing more to produce them than they could to make rain come on their own town, when they were falling on a neighboring town.

 As a result, some people are terribly alarmed at all direct efforts to promote a revival, and they cry out: “You are trying to get up a revival in your own strength.
 Take care, you are interfering with the Sovereignty of God.
 Better keep along in the usual course, and let God give a revival when He thinks it is best.
 God is a Sovereign, and it is very wrong for you to attempt to get up a revival, just because you think a revival is needed.”
 This is just such preaching as the devil wants.
 And men cannot do the devil’s work more effectually than by preaching up the Sovereignty of God as a reason why we should not put forth efforts to produce a revival.